Duluth News Tribune Letters To The Editor

 But letters for and against candidates rarely fit that definition.
 Rather, they are often an attempt by political candidates and their campaigns or supporters to monopolize the limited public space and use the newspaper’s public responsibilities to increase the candidate’s name recognition while crowding out the competition.

-See Also Cast A Vote Crossword Clue 3 Letters
+See Also Decree Crossword Clue 5 Letters

 In 2018, the News Tribune joined other Forum Communications newspapers and many major newspapers across the country in reviewing such “letters” for what they really are: paid political content.
 Campaigns and supporters can still publish them, but for a nominal fee: $25 per first seven column inches (about 125 words) and $10 per inch thereafter.
 Submissions must include the writer’s name, address, and phone number, but only the writer’s name and city will be published.